KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.txt

     NodeCommunication class is a UDP server, which task is to communicate with other node's UDP servers.
     It has four fields:
         "nodeSocket" - private field with reference to DatagramSocket.
-        "node" - private final field with references to its node DatagramNode.
+        "node" - private final field with reference to DatagramNode which "this" node.
         "sourcePort" - private field with port of the UDP server from whom a message was received.
         "sourceAddress" - private field with address of the UDP server from whom a message was received.